 Bringing a new member onto your team is exciting—but there are a few tasks you need to complete before they can join your team.
-Use Asana’s new hire preparation template to avoid forgetting any important parts of the onboarding process.Use template
+Use Asana’s new hire onboarding checklist template to avoid forgetting any important parts of the onboarding process.Use template

-Congratulations—your prospect signed your offer letter and you’re officially going to have a new team member!
+Congratulations—your prospect signed your offer letter and you’re officially through the hiring process and going to have a new team member!
 Now, the next step is to prepare all the tasks you need to complete so they can start their new job off on the right foot.
-The best way to do this is with a new hire preparation template.
+The best way to do this is with a new hire checklist template.

-At first glance, a new hire preparation template and employee onboarding template seem like the same thing.
+At first glance, a new hire checklist template and an employee onboarding template seem like the same thing.
 But it’s actually a little more nuanced.
-A new hire preparation template focuses on all the preparation work a manager needs to complete before a new employee starts.
+A new hire checklist template focuses on all the preparation work a manager needs to complete before a new employee starts.
 This includes things like prepping new equipment, setting up meetings, and coordinating meetings with HR.

 Employee onboarding templates are used to guide new employees through their onboarding process.
 A great employee onboarding template includes things like the employee handbook, information about their first day of work, and what employees should expect for their 30-60-90 day plan.

-Preparation tasks: This includes basic action items like assigning equipment requests to IT and human resources, sending welcome emails, and ensuring background checks are complete.
+Preparation tasks, such as assigning equipment requests to IT and human resources, sending welcome emails, and ensuring background checks are complete.

-The easiest way to create a new hire preparation checklist is to start with Asana’s free new hire preparation template.
+The easiest way to create a new hire checklist is to start with Asana’s free template.
 With Asana, you can add cross-functional collaborators like HR and IT to new hire templates, to ensure every task is completed before your new hire starts.

 From there, you can tailor your templates to fit the needs of specific roles—or create several different types of new hire templates for different departments.
-This helps managers save time in the long run, because they don’t have to think of the tasks they should complete every time they onboard a new individual to their team.
+This helps you save time in the long run, because you don’t have to think of the tasks you should complete every time you onboard a new individual to your team.

 List View.
 List View is a grid-style view that makes it easy to see all of your project’s information at a glance.
 Like a to-do list or a spreadsheet, List View displays all of your tasks at once so you can not only see task titles and due dates, but also view any relevant custom fields like Priority, Status, or more.
 Unlock effortless collaboration by giving your entire team visibility into who’s doing what by when.